ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 * Default rules such as altering the behavior of existing relocations.

-  * If there is a default signing schema for the GOT and every GOT entry is signed with that schema we may not need any per-relocation encoding of the schema.
+  * If there is a default signing schema for the GOT, and every GOT entry is signed with that schema we may not need any per-relocation encoding of the schema.